 - 1. Effectiveness is a measure of how productively a firm uses its resources to achieve a goal - 2.
 The planning, organizing, leading, and controlling of resources in order to achieve organizational goals both effectively and efficiently is known as management. - 3.
 When an organization has many suppliers for a particular input, it has a weak bargaining position - 4.
 When new competitors enter an industry, competition increases and prices and profits decrease - 5.
 The final step in the decision-making process is the implementation of the alternative solution. - 6.
 A routine decision is called a nonprogrammed decision - 7.
 An organization's strategy is an outcome of its planning process. - 8.
 SWOT matrix include: weakness, risk, opportunity and strength - 9.
-Job simplification is the process by which managers decide how to divide tasks into specific jobs - 10.
-In a global product structure, the country and regional managers take responsibility for deciding where to manufacture products and how to market them - 11.
-Managers can boost subordinates' expectancy levels by expressing confidence in them and providing training - 12.
-According to Maslow's hierarchy of needs, the need for friendship is a safety need - 13.
-Controlling can raise the level of innovation in an organization - 14.
-The first step is the organizational change process is deciding on the change to make
+Job simplification is the process by which managers decide how to divide tasks into specific jobs

-15. Efficiency refers to the amount of inputs required to produce a given output
+- 10. In a global product structure, the country and regional managers take responsibility for deciding where to manufacture products and how to market them - 11.
+According to Maslow's hierarchy of needs, the need for friendship is a safety need - 12.
+Controlling can raise the level of innovation in an organization - 13.
+The first step is the organizational change process is deciding on the change to make - 14.
+Efficiency refers to the amount of inputs required to produce a given output